convissor/login-security-solution/readme.txt

 == Description ==

-Locks down login security for multisite and regular WordPress installations.
+A simple way to lock down login security for multisite and regular WordPress installations.

 * Blocks brute force and dictionary attacks without inconveniencing legitimate users or administrators
     + Tracks IP addresses, usernames, and passwords
     + If a login failure uses data matching a past failure, the plugin slows down response times.
 The more failures, the longer the delay.
-      This encourages attackers to give up and go find an easier target.
+      This limits attackers ability to effectively probe your site, so they'll give up and go find an easier target.
     + If an account seems breached, the "user" is immediately logged out and forced to use WordPress' password reset utility.
 This prevents any damage from being done and verifies the user's identity.
 All